 The American Clinical Board of Nutrition (ACBN) is a certifying agency in nutrition.
 The ACBN is accredited by the National Commission for Certifying Agencies (NCCA).
-The ACBN is the first and currently only certifying agency in nutrition to offer Diplomate status to all professionals in the health care field,
+The ACBN is one of only a very few certifying agencies in nutrition to offer Diplomate status to all professionals in the health care field,